nicoams/product-preview-card/README.md

 Regarding the flex properties:

 When I was researching the use of flex-grow I found this [topic](https://pt.stackoverflow.com/questions/358829/existe-diferença-entre-flex-basis-flex-grow-e-width-qual-é-a-recomendação-de-u) on stackoverflow and those answers were quite explanatory.
-There I also found this [article](https://origamid.com/projetos/flexbox-guia-completo/) which explains in a lot of details the flex-box property.
-They were like game changers for me, and I hope they can help you guys too.
+There I also found this [article](https://origamid.com/projetos/flexbox-guia-completo/) which explains with a lot of details the flex-box property.
+They were like game changers to me and I hope they can help you guys too.

 ## Author